books

 the high sierra: a love story (kim stanley robinson)

-a book like this kind of makes you question your life decisions.
+a book like this makes you question your life decisions.

 notes of a native son (james baldwin)